 - [05:24] – Jamie responds to Stephan’s comment that it seems like they have creating viral videos down to a formula.

 - [07:15] – Jamie walks us through the steps of the ideation process at Vat19.com, and explains how different it used to be from the way it is now.
 He also explains the benefits of a silent brainstorming session.
-Stephan responds by talking about how this relates to his conversation with Bill Donius on the Optimized Geek.
+Stephan responds by talking about how this relates to his conversation with Bill Donius on Get Yourself Optimized.

 - [12:08] – We hear about Vat19’s party gummy music video.

 - [13:59] – What would be a video that Jamie is particularly proud of, and came up with the idea for?